ariannamethod/karl/README.md

 ## 4. Coder Mode

 Indiana includes a dedicated coder persona powered by `utils/coder.py`.
-The module exposes an asynchronous **`GrokkyCoder`** class that keeps conversational history and communicates with OpenAI’s Responses API through the **code-interpreter** tool.
+The module exposes an asynchronous **`IndianaCoder`** class that keeps conversational history and communicates with OpenAI’s Responses API through the **code-interpreter** tool.
 Users can inspect files, request refactors, or maintain an evolving dialogue about algorithms, all while the system preserves context between turns.

 Function `interpret_code` detects whether input is a path or inline snippet and routes it to analysis or free-form chat.
 For drafting, `generate_code` returns either a short textual snippet or a full file when the answer exceeds Telegram’s length limits.
 This dual interface allows Indiana to act as a miniature pair-programmer inside any chat thread.
+The coder automatically answers in the language used by the current user, preventing unexpected switches into unrelated languages.

 After each analysis or draft, the coder streams its raw suggestion through `utils/genesis2.py`.
 Genesis2 **cross-references the code** against Indiana’s accumulated artefacts, appending terse field notes about algorithmic complexity, naming conventions, or latent edge cases.
 The result is a final snippet accompanied by an intuition-laced commentary, ensuring that even routine refactors carry a touch of archaeological insight.